 If you just can't live with your development's rental restrictions, you can try changing or eliminating the restrictions by amending the rules.

-Unfortunately, amending a development’s governing documents is commonly a difficult, sometimes expensive, and almost always time-consuming process.
+Unfortunately, amending a development's governing documents is commonly a difficult, expensive, and time-consuming process.
 Eliminating or changing a restriction typically involves obtaining the vote of all the HOA members (all owners in the development), or at a minimum, a vote of the majority of the HOA board of the directors.

-Meeting with your HOA’s board of directors before attempting any rule change is a wise idea.
-Rental restrictions are commonly a hotly contested issue in developments.
+Meeting with your HOA's board of directors before attempting any rule change is a wise idea.
+Rental restrictions are often a hotly contested issue in developments.
 Chances are good that your HOA has encountered other owners unhappy with the rules, who have previously requested or attempted a regulation change.